YARN WEIGHTS: TERMINOLOGY & THE CONFUSION

 |12 ply or 16 ply||7-8|

 I have made a cheat sheet that gives you an overview off yarn weight names that are commonly used.
 This is important knowledge as we are constantly getting inspired by peeps from all over the world due to social media.
 In my opinion nothing is better than to be able to understand all English terms; when it comes to reading crochet patterns.
-Finally: Just click the picture to grab your own downloadable version.
+Finally: go to the bottom to grab your own downloadable version.

 When it comes to what yarn weight size you should use together wight a specific crochet hooks, there’s lots of knowledge out there.
 There is much to learn, & consequently I’ve written a post about this so you can learn more: